Gigaspaces/xap-docs/site/content/xap/12.0/dev-java/transaction-management.markdown

 {{% /tabs %}}

 {{% note%}}
-Since version 8.0.1, XAP JTA implementation supports both local and distributed transaction managers.
+XAP JTA implementation supports both local and distributed transaction managers.
 That means that you can enlist multiple space partitions as a single XA resource in an XA transaction.
 {{%/note%}}

 {{% warning %}}